ausbuilder/find-close-meteorites/README.md

 # find-close-meteorites
-Python project: Use meteorite data from NASA
+# Python project: Use meteorite data from NASA
+# To execute:
+'python3 find-close-meteorites.py'